-The Neurocritical Care Fellowship is a two-year UCNS Accredited Fellowship Training Program available to graduates of ACGME accredited neurology residency programs.
+The Neurocritical Care Fellowship is a two-year ACGME and UCNS-accredited Fellowship Training Program available to graduates of ACGME accredited neurology residency programs, in addition to graduates or trainees in select Critical Care fellowship programs in multiple disciplines or Neurosurgery residency.
 There is also a one-year Anesthesia Critical Care to Neurocritical Care Fellowship training program available.
-Neurocritical Care was recently added to the list of approved specialties by the ABMS.
+Neurocritical is an approved specialty designated by the American Board of Medical Subspecialties.

 We foster exceptional clinical training in neurocritical care with supported research opportunities in related clinical and basic neurosciences.
 What sets the Harvard/BIDMC program apart?
 Fully integrated critical care training due to our close relationship with the department of Anesthesia, Critical Care and Pain Medicine.
 Fellows in Neurocritical Care at BIDMC are key participants in the Anesthesia Critical Care Fellowship.
 This unique structure allows fellows to acquire advanced critical care expertise and procedural training in airway management, vascular access, bedside ultrasonography and echocardiography.